noraworld/whisper/README.md

 Replace `example` with your Disqus forum shortname and uncomment this script.
 If your don't use the Disqus, you can delete it.

 ### Ghost API
 This theme uses the [Ghost API](https://api.ghost.org) for the sidebar.
-If you don't this, your profile is not shown.
+If you don't edit this, your profile is not shown.
 See `assets/js/sidebar.js` and find the part below.

 ```javascript
 $.get(ghost.url.api('users/slug/USERNAME')).done(function(data) {